InfraBlockchain/infrablockchain-antelope/Docker/README.md

 docker-compose up -d
 ```

 After `docker-compose up -d`, two services named `yosemited` and `keyos` will be started.
 The yosemited service would expose ports 8888 and 9876 to the host.
-The keyos service does not expose any port to the host, it is only accessible to infra-cli when running cleos is running inside the keyos container as described in "Execute infra-cli commands" section.
+The keyos service does not expose any port to the host, it is only accessible to infra-cli when running infra-cli is running inside the keyos container as described in "Execute infra-cli commands" section.

 ### Execute infra-cli commands